inveniosoftware/docs-invenio-rdm/docs/reference/metadata.md

 Format:

-The string must be be formatted according to [Extended Date Time Format (EDTF)](http://loc.gov/standards/datetime/) Level 0.
+The string must be formatted according to [Extended Date Time Format (EDTF)](http://loc.gov/standards/datetime/) Level 0.
 Only *"Date"* and *"Date Interval"* are supported. *"Date and Time"* is not supported.
 The following are examples of valid values:

 - Date:
     - ``2020-11-10`` - a complete ISO8601 date.